 She had disconnected from the ground and the orb – the other 2 parties must have gotten loose, too – and most likely were headed in this direction.

-Eysin takes a leap towards the Terratorium and has the sleepy intruders chase her.
+Eysin leaps towards the Terratorium and has the sleepy intruders chase her.
 That’s just another way to buy time.
 She reached the Terratorium, recognized the landscape setting and made her way to a safe spot where she could catch a breath and attempt to screw with the two bands for a bit.

 But they quickly lost interest in her, and she had to start provoking them more aggressively to prevent them from going to the Orb hall.
 She held up a remote wall.
 They figured it out by discussing it among themselves and started looking for her, again.
 She trapped them for a while and could hold it up until someone else caught up with her and was about to kill her.

 She escaped the approaches, and this repeated for several rounds.
-In what seemed like a whole hours time, someone made it near her hiding spot and flushed her out one last time.
-Another chase began, and after a few minutes of running and jumping, she could sense that there were 12 people chasing after her, from different sides.
+In what seemed like a whole hour, someone made it near her hiding spot and flushed her out one last time.
+Another chase began, and after a few minutes of running and jumping, she could sense that 12 people were chasing after her, from different sides.
 They’ve trapped me like a game.
 I am finished!
 She stops running because she can also feel someone is approaching her, pretty fast.

 One of her chasers from behind catches up and confronts her.
-Eysin surprises the pursuer with her appearing and disappearing polearm manages to knock him out.
+Eysin surprises the pursuer with her disappearing and re-appearing polearm manages to knock him out.
 They are all approaching, I could handle one, and I got lucky – but I can’t handle more.

 She sighs, moves away from the body she knocked out, a small patch of artificial moss and spring-like sunshine.
 She sits down and thinks about what she’ll say when they catch up with her, the door is open, I won’t bother you anymore.
 She had nothing else left.

 Then a strange, rustling sound comes closer, the big steps of a machine, and in the artificial woods from the direction of the Orb Hall, she could hear a scream.
 The tops of trees start disappearing – the terrain is falling over as the machine approaches.
-Taking a guess at what it is, Eysin gets up again and starts running in that direction.
+Guessing at what it is, Eysin gets up again and starts running in that direction.

 Seals moves around like an amazon acrobat, she’s using a strange whip to trap and knock out, strangle a few of the enemies, she approaches Eysin just a little ahead of the falling trees.
 Then cheek-cheek-cheek, stomp stomp stomp.
 The Titan, with Imogen possibly sitting inside it, walks over them both, stops just before another treeless patch ends, takes a strange pose, and bursts out a frontal wave.
 Everything in front of it starts collapsing.
 The Terrain dematerializes and that situation confuses the intruders.